leonelngande/leonelngande.github.io/_posts/2019-02-25-directive-to-render-google-maps-direction-route-in-angular.md

 _map.component.ts_

 So there you go.
-Unfortunately I can't set up a live example given it'll require a google maps api key which now requires billing enabled by default.
-But if you have any questions or found a bug, or even a better implementation, please do post in the comments section.
+If you have any questions or found a bug, or even a better implementation, please do post in the comments section.

 Happy coding!